 “We should not be doing anything to mess with the strength of the filibuster,” says Sen. Cory Booker (D-NJ).

-Most senator candidates are with Booker.
-Bernie Sanders says he’s “not crazy about getting rid of the filibuster.”
-His plan for Senate reform is statehood for the District of Columbia, which he thinks can get done because “I hope my Republican colleagues do the right thing.”
+Most presidential candidates in the Senate are with Booker.
+Bernie Sanders (I-VT) says he’s “not crazy about getting rid of the filibuster.”
+His plan for Senate reform is statehood for the District of Columbia, which he thinks can be done because “I hope my Republican colleagues do the right thing.”

-Kamala Harris is “conflicted.”
-And Sen. Kirsten Gillibrand is concerned about the risks to being in the minority.
+Sen. Kamala Harris (D-CA) is “conflicted.”
+And Sen. Kirsten Gillibrand (D-NY) is concerned about the risks to being in the minority.
 “Having just lived through being in the minority,” she explains, “I just want to think long and hard about it.”

 This debate is important because there’s no way almost anything the candidates are promising to do will happen unless the filibuster is lifted.